-The Airline services industry in Japan has gone through gradual, but cumulatively tremendous changes in the last fifteen years.
-Before 1986, routes were controlled by regulation: international routes were served by Japan Airlines (JAL) only; domestic major routes were served by JAL and All Nippon Airlines (ANA); and domestic local routes were served by ANA and Japan Air System (JAS).
+The Airline services industry in Japan has gone through gradual, but cumulatively large, changes in the last fifteen years.
+Before 1986, airline routes were controlled by regulation: international routes were served by Japan Airlines (JAL) only; domestic major routes were served by JAL and All Nippon Airlines (ANA); and domestic local routes were served by ANA and Japan Air System (JAS).
+Moreover, the individual routes and flight capacity was subject to approval.
 Airfares were also tightly regulated: airfares were approximately proportional to the distance of the route; no discount airfares but round-trip discounts and multiple-coupon discounts.
 New entries to passenger service were not allowed or not even attempted.
 1